Friday, March 2, 2007

 You can get Mac OS X Tiger for 129€ (without student discount)... with the same money you cannot even get Windows Vista Home Basic!

-This post has been removed by the author.
+This comment has been removed by a blog administrator.

 pd said...